-The provisions of the Model Meeting Code that are optional provisions which Council has included are indicated in red font.
+The provisions of the Model Meeting Code that are not mandatory are indicated in red font.

 A council and a committee of the council of which all the members are councillors must conduct its meetings in accordance with the code of meeting practice adopted by the council.